Codecademy/docs/content/python/concepts/lists/terms/append/append.md

 This will place the object passed in as a new element at the very end of the list.
 Printing the list afterwards will visually show the appended value.

-This `.append()` method is not to be confused with returning an entirely new list with the passed object.
+This method is not to be confused with returning an entirely new list with the passed object.

 ## Example